open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.datacenter.datastore.count

-The number of datastores under the datacenter.
+The number of datastores in the datacenter.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |